iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 [**Andrey Cheptsov**](https://www.linkedin.com/in/andrey-cheptsov/) writes
 [a piece](https://mlopsfluff.dstack.ai/p/notebooks-and-mlops-choose-one?s=r)
-pointing out how Jupyter Notebooks, while rightfully loved in Data Science work, fail pretty miserably in a production environment and the reliance on them can cause bad habits.
+pointing out how Jupyter Notebooks, while rightfully loved in data science work, fail pretty miserably in a production environment and the reliance on them can cause bad habits.
 He notes that he's found: